EAB-Agency/morgan-state/README.md

 ### Using Gatsby Standard

 1. Quickly check your code for errors with the `yarn test` script
-2. You can view the [Gatsby Standard README](https://github.com/brandonkal/eslint-config-gatsby-standard) for details on how to integrate this project's included Gatsby Standard, Stylelint, and Prettier modules into your text editor

 ### Content and SEO